 Using AWS DeepLens software and a computer, users can choose from project templates for a more guided learning experience or choose to design their own software from scratch.
 The templates or sample project walks developers through how the project works so they can build hands-on experience to integrate deep learning into their own projects.

 Deep learning is a form of artificial intelligence that requires less developer supervision over more traditional A.I.
 The form of machine learning is commonly used for computer vision, or the ability to recognize objects or patterns in images.

-The AWS DeepLens will start shipping in April for $250.
 While the camera is designed primarily for developers, the hands-on access could allow smaller app companies to integrate the advanced features.

 Updated on June 14: DeepLens is available in the U.S.

 - A.I. will cause a tectonic shift in human creativity, but don’t be scared yet